 Have you been accepted to NYU Buenos Aires?
 Congratulations!
 Read on to find out how to get your visa for Buenos Aires.
-For information on program details and living recommendations, contact the Office of Global Programs or go to the NYU Buenos Aires page.
+For information on study away details and living recommendations, contact the Office of Global Programs or go to the NYU Buenos Aires page.

 All students attending NYU Buenos Aires must obtain a student visa, unless they are a citizen of Argentina.
 Your visa process will vary depending on your citizenship.
 OGS will contact you directly regarding your immigration path.